allisson/pysqsx/README.md

     raise Retry(min_backoff_seconds=100, max_backoff_seconds=200)
 ```

-If you want to remove the task or message from the queue use the sqsx.exceptions.Retry like this:
+If you want to remove the task or message from the queue use the sqsx.exceptions.NoRetry like this:

 ```python
 from sqsx.exceptions import NoRetry